denisboo/guides/OpenWrt as NAS device.md

 want to route all of your traffic via tunnel (we don't want this).

-On the *Firewall Settings* tab, make sure to add it to its own dedicated Firewall zone (name it eg. *wgzone*) on both routers.
+On the *Firewall Settings* tab, make sure to add it to its own dedicated firewall zone (name it eg. *wgzone*) on both routers.
 In the zone name dropdown, there should be a dedicated input field to enter new zone name.
 This will make it easier to come up with special firewall rules later on, should you want to be specific about this.